masterminds-kenya/social_network/checklist.md

     - [x] Campaign form elements nicely on the side of post details
     - [x] Can view already assigned posts and reprocess them - see Campaign Detail
 - [s] ?Influencer can create a Campaign to connect to Brand?
-- [x] Campaign Detail View w/ assigned posts
+- [x] Campaign Collection - Detail View w/ assigned posts
   - [ ] ?Decide if it should show more metrics or results?
   - [ ] ?Update link text from Management page, currently says "Campaign Results"?
   - [x] can view all posts currently assigned to this campaign